Skip to main content

 Is DSA easier than PSLE admission?

 If your child has artistic talent and you are considering DSA, we offer portfolio development programmes that build skills genuinely rather than manufacturing applications.
-Book a consultation to discuss whether DSA art might suit your child.
+Book an art trial class ($18) to discuss whether DSA art might suit your child, or WhatsApp us with any questions.